stochastic-thread/libc4life/README.md

   // Assign lazy sequence mapping lambda over bmap to val_seq,
   // NULLs are automatically filtered from the result.
+  // Last parameter is out sequence, a new one is heap allocated
+  // and automatically deallocated if not specified.

   struct c4seq *val_seq =
     c4seq_map(seq,